OhadR/authentication-flows/authentication-flows/README.md

 Configuration
 =============
-All necessary configurations are described in detail in the client's project, as the client is responsible for configurations.
-However, here are the DB configurations that are required:
+The client-app is responsible for all configurations.
+Here are the required configurations:

 1. Client's [Spring-Beans.XML](client/src/main/webapp/WEB-INF/spring-servlet.xml)
 ---------------------------